Carla-Garcia-Lozano/IAS-managers-practices-and-perceptions/README.md

 **About us**

-The project is conducted within the framework of the international research project [AlienScenarios](https://alien-scenarios.org/)whose aim is to explore potential future scenarios for IAS trends in the 21st century and provide crucial information for proactive IAS management and policies.
+The project is conducted within the framework of the international research project [AlienScenarios](https://alien-scenarios.org/) whose aim is to explore potential future scenarios for IAS trends in the 21st century and provide crucial information for proactive IAS management and policies.
 The AlienScenarios project is funded by the joint call for research proposals 2017-2018 Belmont Forum and BiodivERsA, under the BiodivScen ERA-Net COFUND program.

 ---------------------------------------------------------------------

 # Management-related questions